> Steeleye Span > Songs > Heir of Linne

 Ewan MacColl sang The Heir o’ Lynne in 1956 on the Riverside anthology The English and Scottish Popular Ballads (The Child Ballads) Volume III.
 He also included this ballad in his 1965 book Folk Songs and Ballads of Scotland.

-Maddy Prior sang Heir of Linne on Steeleye Span's 2004 CD They Called Her Babylon.
-She commented in the album's sleeve notes:
+Maddy Prior sang Heir of Linne on Steeleye Span’s 2004 CD They Called Her Babylon.
+She noted:

 I have the mighty Martin Carthy to thank for directing me to this song.
 I spent a wonderful weekend last summer listening to him play and talk about ballads and he was waxing lyrical about this one, and in his generous way was enthusiastic for me to develop a version of it.
 For me, it encapsulates the image of the Dark Night of the Soul, when all is gone and despair drowns any hope.
 Only then is there a change in fortune.
 It would take a wisdom and ruthlessness that most of us don’t possess to carry through the plan of the father.